montrealrobotics/montrealrobotics.github.io/_projects/ctcnet.md

 ---
-title: Self-supervised visual odometry estimation
+title: Geometric Consistency for Self-Supervised End-to-End Visual Odometry

 description: |
   A self-supervised deep network for visual odometry estimation from monocular imagery.